IABTechLab/uid2-web-integrations/localtest/setup.md

 ## Create your local trusted CA & site certificate

 A trusted CA can issue TLS certificates.
-We don't use a shared one, because if we did anyone who got the CA key could create certificates that our browser trusts, and possibly intercept our TLS traffic!
+We don't use a shared one, because anyone who gets the CA key could create certificates that our browser trusts, and possibly intercept our TLS traffic!

+**Do not share your `../ca/` folder with anyone!**

 There is an npm script that does all of this automatically.
 Just run:

 `npm run createCA`

-This should create several files in `./ca/`.
+This should create several files in `../ca/`.
 You need to tell your browser or system to trust the CA certificate.

 ### Windows

-1. Navigate to `./ca/` in explorer and double-click on `ca.crt`.
+1. Navigate to `../ca/` in explorer and double-click on `ca.crt`.
 If you aren't showing extensions, it should be the file of type 'Security Certificate'.
 2. Click `Install Certificate...`.
 3. Choose `Current User` and click `Next`.
 4. Choose `Place all certificates in the following store`, then click `Browse...`, then choose `Trusted Root Certification Authorities`, then click `OK`, then `Next`, then `Finish`.

-### MacOS
+### MacOS (untested)

-1. Navigate to `./ca/` in Finder and double-click on `ca.crt`.
+1. Navigate to `../ca/` in Finder and double-click on `ca.crt`.
 2. Enter your password and click `Modify Keychain`.
 3. Go to `spotlight` (the search icon in the top-right corner), search for Keychain Access, and then select Keychain Access from the search results.
 4. Under System, highlight the certificate that you added.